 Powered by Booking.com

 The family-owned Old Town Inn is a low-key, Spanish-style hotel with lush tropical landscaping and a prime location.
-Guests enjoy a long list of complimentary amenities, including continental breakfast, free parking, and Wi-Fi, and there is no resort fee — a pleasant bonus in southern California.
+Guests enjoy a long list of complimentary amenities, including continental breakfast, free parking, and WiFi, and there is no resort fee — a pleasant bonus in southern California.
 Guests also enjoy a heated outdoor pool and shared BBQ grill.

 There are multiple types of guest rooms, including well-kept original rooms, renovated Deluxe rooms, two-bedroom extended stay spacious suites with kitchenettes, and the Jacuzzi Suite.
-All rooms have DVD players and guests are provided a library of movies.
+All rooms have DVD players, and guests are provided a library of movies.

 It’s located in a self-described industrial pocket, but it’s still one of the most convenient spots among Old Town San Diego hotels.
 SeaWorld San Diego is five minutes away, popular San Diego beaches are 10 minutes away, and the Old Town Transit Center is just across the street.
 The latter provides trolley service to downtown, Mission Valley, and the border in addition to Amtrak service to Disneyland, Los Angeles, Santa Barbara, and beyond.
-I chose it also as a top pick for budget-friendly or cheap hotels in San Diego.
+I also chose it as a top pick for budget-friendly or cheap hotels in San Diego.

 3. Best Western Plus Hacienda Hotel Old Town